MOREL-Lukas/DSAP-Project/README.md

 # 📊 DSAP Project: Fama–French 5-Factor & Beta-Neutral Portfolio Optimization

 This project performs an end-to-end **data acquisition, multi-factor modeling, and portfolio optimization** process using the **Fama–French 5-Factor Model (FF5)**.
-It estimates factor loadings (β coefficients), constructs a **beta-neutral portfolio** maximizing expected excess return, simulates its 2025 performance using **Monte Carlo**, and compares simulated vs. realized results.
+It estimates β coefficients using machine learning, constructs a **beta-neutral portfolio** maximizing expected excess return, simulates its 2025 performance using **Monte Carlo** simulation , and backtests by comparing simulated vs. realized results.

 ---